 Choreographic Programming is a programming paradigm where programs are choreographies [Montesi 2013].
-A choreographic programming language is a special case of a choreographic language.
+These programs are written in choreographic programming languages, which feature high-level abstractions for defining the interactions and computations that independent processes engage in.
+A choreographic programming language is therefore a special case of a choreographic language.
 A program given in a choreographic programming language is called choreographic program, or simply choreography when it is clear from the context.

 Choreographic programming languages are typically accompanied by a compiler, which translates choreographies into executable code for concurrent and distributed systems [Montesi 2023].
-The theory of endpoint projection (EPP for short) usually plays an important role in such compilers, in addition to the details of the target executable language.
-The name 'endpoint projection' was originally introduced by Carbone et al. .
+This code can form standalone applications, libraries, software connectors, etc. Libraries compiled from choreographies can be used in the modular development of distributed applications [Giallorenzo et al. 2020].
+The theory of endpoint projection (EPP for short) usually plays an important role in the development of choreography compilers, in addition to the details of the target executable language.

 Montesi, F. , 'Choreographic Programming', PhD Thesis, IT University of Copenhagen. https://www.fabriziomontesi.com/files/choreographic-programming.pdf

 Montesi, F. , 'Introduction to Choreographies', Cambridge University Press. https://doi.org/10.1017/9781108981491

 Pohjola, J. Å., Gómez-Londoño, A., Shaker, J., Norrish, M. , 'Kalas: A Verified, End-To-End Compiler for a Choreographic Language', Proc.
 ITP 2022: 27:1-27:18. https://doi.org/10.4230/LIPIcs.ITP.2022.27